starsuzi/DAR/README.md

 ### 1. Train dense retriever

-We use a single GeForce RTX 3090 GPU having 24GB memory.
+We use a single GeForce RTX 3090 GPU having 24GB memory to train DAR with a batch size of 32.

 ```bash
 sh 0_train_retriever.sh